Making an Impact Through Planned Giving

 Life insurance is an excellent tool for making a charitable gift.
 For a relatively small annual cost, you can leave a substantial legacy gift with a benefit far in excess of what might otherwise be possible.
 Our staff or your professional financial advisors can guide you through this process.

-If you would like to learn more about including the New England Air Museum in your estate plans, please contact Ron Katz, Director of Advancement and External Relations, by phone at 860-623-3305 X317 or use this Contact Development & External Affairs Form.
+If you would like to learn more about including the New England Air Museum in your estate plans, please use this Contact Development & External Affairs Form.

 Should you wish to name the New England Air Museum as a beneficiary in your will, life insurance, or IRA, our legal name is Connecticut Aeronautical Historical Association.
 Like all financial decisions, please be sure to consult with your attorney or financial adviser.